 The bland cover art and even the generic title didn’t do enough to entice gamers to try the game out, which is a real shame.
 It’s definitely one of the most underrated GameCube games out there and a real must-have for Ninty fans.

-Billy Hatcher and the Giant Egg is the most underrated GameCube title of 2021.
+Billy Hatcher and the Giant Egg is the most underrated GameCube title of the year.

 Another Sega title for the list, but this time it’s a Sonic Team title that deserved to be a much bigger hit than it was.

 Billy Hatcher and the Giant Egg is a charming, appealingly colourful game in which main character, Billy, rolls eggs around the various platform stages.
 He has to utilise said ovoids to give himself special abilities.

 It’s a beautiful, fun game that received fairly positive reviews upon release.
 Sadly, it absolutely tanked from a commercial perspective.